Particular/docs.particular.net/transports/upgrades/sqlserver-31to4.md

 snippet: 31to4-legacy-multi-instance

-NServiceBus topologies with queues distributed between multiple catalogs and SQL Server instances can be migrated using a combination of [Transport Bridge](/nservicebus/bridge/) and multi-catalog [addressing](/transports/sql/addressing.md).
+NServiceBus topologies with queues distributed between multiple catalogs hosted in a single instance of SQL Server can now be configured using multi-catalog [addressing](/transports/sql/addressing.md):

-### Multi-catalog

-The multi-instance configuration above can be replaced with a multi-catalog addressing configuration, provided that all the databases are hosted on a single SQL Server instance:

 snippet: 31to4-multi-catalog

-### Bridging SQL Server instances

-When communicating with an endpoint that connects to a different SQL Server instance, send messages through a bridge constructed with NServiceBus.Router package.
+If catalogs are hosted in different instances of SQL Server, use [NServiceBus.Router](/nservicebus/router/) to construct a bridge.
 The [multi-instance migration sample](/samples/sqltransport/multi-instance-migration) demonstrates this approach.

-Both of these features are available for NServiceBus 6 (and SQL Server transport 3.1) so the topology migration can take place before switching to NServiceBus 7.